zetzit/zz/README.md

 thread_local and atomic are mapped directly to the C11 keywords.
 ZZ can use nicer keywords because there are no user defined names at the top level.

-#### visibility: private, export
+#### visibility: pub, export

-by default all declarations are visible to the entire module, but not exported in the final binary.
+by default all declarations are private to a module

 "export" can be used to make sure the declaration ends in the final result. that is in the binary and the export header.

-"private" markes a declaration as local to the current module/file.
-It cannot be used inside other modules and as such the compiler may optimize it.
+"pub" marks a declaration as local to the project. it is usable in other zz modules, but not exported into the resulting binary
-In most cases this is equivalent to the C 'static' keyword, but can be added to any declaration.

-#### mutability: const, mutable
+#### mutability: const, mut

-by default, everything is const. this is the opposite of C. the mutable keyword is used to make a global variable, or function argument mutable.
+by default, everything is const. this is the opposite of C. the mut keyword is used to make a global variable, or function argument mutable.